-The ReelLIFE SCIENCE Video Competition is back for 2018!
+The ReelLIFE SCIENCE Video Competition is back for 2019!

-Check out our How To Take Part guide for more information, while you can view winning videos from previous years on our 2013-2017 page.
-A more extensive range of videos are available to view in our Video Library, curated under various themes.
+Check out our How To Take Part guide for more information, including a downloadable ‘How To’ guide, while you can view winning videos from previous years on our 2013-2018 page.
+A more extensive range of videos are available to view in our Video Library, curated under various themes for you to explore.